datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Overview

 This tutorial demonstrates how to do CICD with DataPower using GitOps on Kubernetes.
-You will:

-- Set up source and operational Git repositories for a virtual DataPower appliance.
+In this tutorial, you will:

-- Create a Kubernetes cluster and image registry, if required.
+1. Create a Kubernetes cluster and image registry, if required.
-- Install ArgoCD applications to manage cluster deployment of DataPower-related Kubernetes resources.
+2. Install ArgoCD applications to manage cluster deployment of DataPower-related Kubernetes resources.
+3. Create an operational repository to store DataPower resources that are deployed to the Kubernetes cluster.
+4. Create a source Git repository to store the configuration and development artefacts for a virtual DataPower appliance.
-- Run a Tekton pipleline to build, test, version and deliver the DataPower-related resources ready for deployment.
+5. Run a Tekton pipleline to build, test, version and deliver the DataPower-related resources ready for deployment.
-- Gain experience with the IBM-supplied DataPower operator and container.
+6. Gain experience with the IBM-supplied DataPower operator and container.

 At the end of this tutorial, you will have a solid foundation of GitOps and CICD for DataPower in a Kubernetes environment.

+---

 ## Introduction